Patience is key when baking sourdough bread.

 * I also forget to set the butter on the counter sometimes and have replaced it with coconut oil in a pinch with fine results (dairy-free version).

-adapted from Sarah at Heartland Renaissance, who adapted it from Essentials of Baking cookbook.
+Sarah at Heartland Renaissance (no longer available), who adapted it from Essentials of Baking cookbook.

 Remember that I add just barely enough flour to get the dough pulling away from the sides ever so slightly.
 It looks like this: Does that look like any self-respecting bread dough?
 No way.
 That is why I couldn’t do this with my hands!
 When trying to figure out if you’ve kneaded enough or added enough flour, keep in mind that developing gluten, the substance in grains that enables a rise, is your goal.
 “Developed” gluten is sticky and allows you to stretch the bread dough.
 Elasticity would be a word to keep in mind.
 This bread dough below, for example, does not have developed gluten.
 I didn’t get that part.
 We’re still eating the croutons from November!